fal-ai/dbt-fal/docsite/docs/Docs/fal-cli/python-models.md

 `fal` will resolve any usage of [`source`](../../Reference/variables-and-functions.md#source-function) or [`ref`](../../Reference/variables-and-functions.md#ref-function) functions and generate the appropriate dependencies for the `dbt` DAG.

 Certain complex expressions in the Python AST may not be picked up by `fal`.
-In that case you can specify the dependencies in the top of the Python as a [module docstring](https://peps.python.org/pep-0257/):
+In that case you can specify dependencies in the top of the Python script as a [module docstring](https://peps.python.org/pep-0257/):
 ```py
 """Generates Python model with forecast data